 "Is that so surprising?"

-But then the fire had happened and Derek hadn't really touched a tool since.
-The shed behind the house had been spared in the fire, but he hadn't been able to make himself go in there.
+Then the fire had happened and Derek hadn't really touched a tool since.
+The shed behind the house had been spared in the fire but he hadn't been able to make himself go in there.
 Far too many memories.
-He knew there would be a project on the workbench, a jewelry box that he'd been making for his mother.
-The tools would probably be covered in dust and cobwebs but should otherwise be in good condition, since the shed was watertight.
-There was the chance that miscreants had broken in and stolen the tools, but Derek wasn't overly worried about that.
-Luckily, he was pretty sure the McCall's had what he needed to fix the coffee table without having to make a visit to his family's old home.
-After all these years, he still wasn't sure if he was ready to go in there if he didn't have to.
+He knew there would be a project on the workbench, a jewelry box he'd been making for his mother.
+The tools would probably be covered in dust and cobwebs but should otherwise be in good condition since the shed was watertight.
+There was the change miscreants had broken in and stolen the tools but Derek wasn't overly worried.
+Luckily he was pretty sure the McCall's had what he needed to fix the coffee table without having to make a visit to his family's old home.
+After all these years, he still wasn't sure if he was ready to go in there yet.

 Broken things.
 Too many broken things.
 Derek hadn't been able to fix any of those.

 But this table?
 He was reasonably sure he could fix that.
 He wanted to fix a lot of things in his life but he was going to start with the small ones and work his way up.

 "Can I ask you something?"
 Scott ventured, breaking the silence that had now stretched for a few solid minutes.
 "You know, about Alpha stuff?"

 Derek nodded.
 Despite the fact he hadn't been an Alpha for very long, he would probably still know more about being an Alpha and pack dynamics than anyone else Scott could ask.
 Having grown up in a family of werewolves had its perks in that department.